 Tennessee residents may recall a tragic bus accident that claimed the lives of two individuals who were returning from a youth trip in 2012.
 The crash ended the life of a 16-year-old girl and the 45-year-old driver of the church van.
 The group had been on a trip to Gatlinburg and were returning to Maryville, Tennessee when the accident took place.
-Eleven others were injured in one of the most distressing bus accidents that has taken place on Tennessee roadways in recent years.
+Eleven others were injured in one of the most distressing bus accidents that have taken place on Tennessee roadways in recent years.

 Investigators determined that the 23-year-old man responsible for the crash was using drugs at the time of the incident.
 Recently, nearly two years after the crash, the man entered a guilty plea in Sevier County Circuit Court. police assert that the man was under the influence of bath salts at the time of the crash.
 He claims to have no recollection of the accident.